MicrosoftDocs/dynamics365smb-docs/business-central/fa-analytics-overview.md

 - Built-in fixed assets reports

 > [!NOTE]
-> Analytics for Fixed Assets is a little different than other areas in the sense that you both have a need for analyzing the data that is already present in the Fixed Assets tables in [!INCLUDE[prod_short](includes/prod_short.md)], such as asset acquisitions, deprecations, and insurance, but also calculated data for future data, such as future depreciation entries and/or asset retirements.
+> Analytics for fixed assets is a little different than other areas.
+You need to analyze data that's already present, such as asset acquisitions, deprecations, and insurance, but also data about future, such as depreciations and asset retirements.
 For the latter type of analysis, [!INCLUDE[prod_short](includes/prod_short.md)] has built-in reports that can calculate these numbers.

-Each of these features has its own advantages and disadvantages, depending on the type of data analysis and the role of the user.
+Each feature has its advantages and disadvantages, depending on the type of data analysis and the role of the user.
 To learn more, go to [Analytics, business intelligence, and reporting overview](reports-bi-reporting.md).

-This article introduces you can use these analytical features to provide fixed assets insights.
+This article describes ways use these analytical features to get insights into your fixed assets.

 ## Analytics needs in asset management

-When thinking of analytics needs in asset management, it might help to use a mental model based on personas described on a high-level and their different analytics needs.
+When thinking of analytics needs in asset management, it might help to use a persona-based model that describes their analytics needs at a high-level.

 :::image type="content" source="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas.svg" alt-text="Illustration of different personas for analytics" lightbox="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas.svg":::

-People in different roles have different needs when it comes to data, and they use the data in different ways.
+When it comes to data, people in different roles have different needs, and they use the data in different ways.
 For example, people in asset management and finance interact with data differently than people in sales.

 :::image type="content" source="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas-scenarios.svg" alt-text="Illustration of how different personas have different analytics needs." lightbox="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas-scenarios.svg":::